scrapy/scrapy/docs/topics/signals.rst

     Sent when a :class:`~scrapy.http.Request` leaves the downloader, even in case of failure.

-    The signal does not support returning deferreds from their handlers.
+    This signal does not support returning deferreds from its handlers.

     :param request: the request that reached the downloader
     :type request: :class:`~scrapy.http.Request` object